-And here's the backyard now—it's so California dreamy!
-The concrete and black palette is ultra-chic, elegant yet organic, and it lets the plants be the stars.
-Just imagine how fabulous this is going to look in a couple of years when the plantings have filled in!
+The results are California dreamy!
+The concrete and black palette is ultra-chic, and looks at home in the natural landscape—the plants are the stars here.
+Over time, the plants will grow and fill up the beds for an even greener look.
 The entire project fits into its surroundings so perfectly; it’s bold and full of style but neither flashy nor attention-demanding.

 This is the same view at night, which shows the subtle play of light and shadows—so much more inviting and intriguing than floodlights and their ilk, and the lights themselves are so graceful.
-The understated lighting scheme is also quite considerate: it doesn’t flood the neighbors’ homes with intrusive brightness.
+The understated lighting scheme is also quite considerate since it doesn’t flood the neighbors’ homes with intrusive brightness.

 This is the stairway down from the house; the long, shallow steps encourage a leisurely pace.
-I love the variety of plant heights adds lots of interest, and little tuffs of plants between stepping stones show that no detail was too small in this remodel.
+The wide variety of plant heights adds lots of interest, and little tuffs of plants between stepping stones show that no detail was too small in this remodel.

 This is the seating area closest to the house.
 It’s set up well for chatting and admiring the view, and it’s a nice in-between area when the residents don’t want to trek all the way down to the dining table.

 Inspired?
 Submit your own project here.